AlexanderIbrahim1/pimc-sim/PLAN.md

       the simulation is updated during the saving of the data
   - actually, that's probably it
     - everything else can be found from the written simulation code
+  - NO!
+I also need the current state of the PRNG!
+    - but that's a bit too much for now

 #### Single and Double value writers need to change how they work
+[DONE:2024-03-20]
 - there's currently an issue with the writers
   - they create a brand new output file to write to upon construction
   - I would have to pass some sort of "continue simulation" flag into EVERY writer to prevent it